Kovačica: Demographics

-According to the last official census done in 2011, the municipality of Kovačica has 25,274 inhabitants, with 6,259 in town area.
+According to the 2022 census results, the municipality of Kovačica has 21,178 inhabitants.

 Ethnic groups

 Communities with Slovak majorities are: Kovačica (Kovačica) and Padina (Padina).
 Communities with Serb majorities are: Crepaja, Idvor, Putnikovo and Samoš.
 There is one community with a Hungarian majority: Debeljača (Torontálvásárhely), and one community with a Romanian majority: Uzdin (Uzdin).

-The ethnic composition of the municipality (as of 2011 census):
+The ethnic composition of the municipality:

 Economy

 The following table gives a preview of total number of employed people per their core activity (as of 2017):

+Naïve art

+Kovačica is well known for the tradition of naïve art, originating from local Slovak painters.
+The Gallery of Naïve Art, founded in 1955, is a major tourist destination in the area.
+Its most notable representatives are Zuzana Chalupová, also known as Mama Zuzana, Martin Jonáš, Jan Knjazovic, Martin Paluška, Jan Sokol and Jan Venjarski.
+The gallery organizes various exhibitions and events, such as Kovačički oktobar (Kovačica October), and has a collection of over 800 paintings.

+Kovačica's naïve painting is characterized by nostalgic, idyllic themes featuring life on the streets and in village yards, work in the fields of the golden Banat plain, and the ambience of country rooms with old carpets and objects.
+In December 2024, Kovačica's naïve art was recognized by UNESCO as an Intangible cultural heritage.